 THE BRAVE ONE is better than you think it will be going in, even if it’s not nearly as good as it could/should have been.
 The short-form for this 2007 urban crime drama is that it’s a Female Death Wish.
-Thing is that while star Jodie Foster is a much better actor than Charles Bronson and Neil Jordan is three times the director that Michael Winner was, this comes off not nearly as effective as its 1974 vigilante grandpa.
+Thing is, while star Jodie Foster is a much better actor than Charles Bronson and Neil Jordan is three times the director that Michael Winner was, this comes off not nearly as effective as its 1974 vigilante grandpa.

 Anyway, the flaw in the film is that of most of its type: it just conveniently ignores some loopholes of logic in order to maintain momentum.
 It’s worth a look because of the marvelous acting of the flawless Foster, and the attractive Terrence Howard: together they shine four of the most sensitive eyes in moviedom.
 They’re great, the film is so-so.